 Strategies to help protect retirement assets from taxes

-As hard as it is to believe, today's tax-advantaged plans – including individual retirement accounts (IRAs), 401(k)s, and rollover IRAs – may be capable of meeting retirement goals.
+As hard as it is to believe, today's tax-advantaged plans -- including individual retirement accounts (IRAs), 401(k)s, and rollover IRAs -- may be capable of meeting retirement goals.
 (A 401(k) contribution of $433 per month, at a hypothetical rate of 8% compounded monthly, would be worth more than $1 million after 35 years.)*

-These plans are also highly vulnerable to tax losses, if they are not bequeathed properly.
+These plans are also highly vulnerable to tax losses if they are not bequeathed properly.
 For instance, a $1 million IRA inheritance could be whittled to almost nothing under a combination of estate taxes, income taxes at the highest rates, and missed withdrawal deadlines.
-Even though this particular example may seem extreme, it stresses that advanced preparation is important.
+Even though this particular example may be extreme, it stresses that advanced preparation is important.

-Saving heirs thousands of tax dollars on retirement money they will inherit hinges mostly on decisions made before the investor retires.
+Saving your heirs thousands of tax dollars on your retirement money hinges mostly on decisions you make before you retire.
 Therefore, it's important to take a look now at how to save heirs tax headaches later on.

-For the tax-conscious, the premise behind retirement plan distributions is simple – the longer someone is expected to live, the less the IRS requires them to withdraw (and pay taxes on) each year.
+For the tax conscious, the premise behind retirement plan distributions is simple -- the longer you are expected to live, the less the IRS requires you to withdraw (and pay taxes on) each year.
 The IRS rules greatly simplify the calculations of required minimum distributions.
-However, consult a tax advisor about how the rules may affect your situation.
-(Remember, too, that if investors and their heirs do not withdraw minimum amounts when required, the investor may have to pay a 50% excise tax for that year on the amount not distributed as required.)
+However you should consult your tax professional about how the rules may affect your situation.
+(Remember, too, that if you or your heirs do not withdraw minimum amounts when required, you may have to pay a 50% excise tax for that year on the amount not distributed as required.)

 Select a beneficiary

-If no one is named, assets could end up in probate and beneficiaries could be taking distributions faster than they expected (which could also happen if an estate becomes the beneficiary).
+If no one is named, your assets could end up in probate and your beneficiaries could be taking distributions faster than they expected (which could also happen if your estate becomes the beneficiary).
 In many cases, spousal beneficiaries are ideal because they have several advantages over other beneficiaries, including the marital deduction for the federal estate tax.

-The minimum distributions regulations have significantly simplified the calculation of lifetime distributions as well as expanded the options available to beneficiaries after the participant's death.** If the goal is to take the least out of an IRA or qualified plan as possible, it is imperative that investors and their heirs educate themselves on the options available to enable them to reach their goals.
-Consult with a legal or tax advisor to discuss the best way to structure a qualified retirement plan or IRA assets to take advantage of the new rules.
+The minimum distributions regulations have significantly simplified the calculation of lifetime distributions as well as expanded the options available to beneficiaries after the participant's death.
+If your goal is to take the least out of your IRA or qualified plan as possible, it is imperative that you and your heirs educate yourselves on the options available to enable you to reach your goals.
+Consult with your legal or tax professional to discuss the best way to structure your qualified retirement plan or IRA assets to take advantage of the new rules.

 Talk to your family without delay

-You must consult legal and tax advisors before making any decisions concerning estate planning.
-It's equally important to talk with those who may bequeath a retirement legacy to you – such as parents or grandparents – to see what type of tax planning they've put in place.
-Opening the doors to this discussion could make tax burdens lighter later on and bring peace of mind to your family.
+You should consult your legal and tax professionals before making any decisions concerning estate planning.
+It's equally important to talk with those who may bequeath a retirement legacy to you -- such as parents or grandparents -- to see what type of tax planning they've put in place.
+Opening the doors to this discussion could make your tax burden lighter later on and bring peace of mind to your family.
 Likewise, talk to them about your wishes.
 With careful planning, your retirement assets can remain as vital as they had been during your lifetime.
 Consulting a financial professional can help ensure that your plans are consistent with your objectives.

-Important Note: Equitable believes that education is a key step toward addressing your financial goals, and we've designed this material to serve simply as an informational and educational resource.
-Accordingly, this article does not offer or constitute investment advice and makes no direct or indirect recommendation of any particular product or of the appropriateness of any particular investment-related option.
-Your needs, goals and circumstances are unique, and they require the individualized attention of your financial professional.
-But for now, take some time just to learn more.
+Equitable believes that education is a key step toward addressing your financial goals, and this discussion serves simply as an informational and educational resource.
+It does not constitute investment advice, nor does it make a direct or indirect recommendation of any particular product or of the appropriateness of any particular investment-related option. your unique needs, goals and circumstances require the individualized attention of your financial professional.